fsprojekti/df_micro_maqueen-mbits-esp32_arduino_app/README.md

 For more info check: https://www.dfrobot.com/product-2026.html

 ## Mbits ESP32 Development Board
 A pocket-sized microcontroller that has lots of features the same as Microbit V2.
 Mbits is an ESP32-WROVER-B based educational hardware suitable for students to learn how to program and experience hot topics such as IoT and AI.
-It ntegrates input and output hardware such as 25 full-color LED lights, microphones, buzzers and it is also equipped with a 2.4GHz Radio/BLE WiFi & Bluetooth 4.2.
+It integrates input and output hardware such as 25 full-color LED lights, microphones, buzzers and it is also equipped with a 2.4GHz Radio/BLE WiFi & Bluetooth 4.2.
 The programming can be done in Arduino IDE.

 ## Robot Car Communication Diagram